landlab/landlab/docs/dan_installs_on_linux.rst

 If you're still seeing a sub-2.7 version number (as I was...), you're going to need to download the python source and install it manually.
-Go to `https://www.python.org/download/`_, select the link to the highest version number of Python 2.X available (2.7.6 at time of writing), and download it as a gzipped source tarball.
+Go to `the python download site <https://www.python.org/download/>`_, select the link to the highest version number of Python 2.X available (2.7.6 at time of writing), and download it as a gzipped source tarball.
 Then: